BrainDigitalSlideArchive/SlideRelabeler/README.md

-# SlideDelabeler
+# SlideRelabeler
-Remove labels from whole slide images
+Remove and/or replace labels from whole slide images (WSIs)

 ## Design
-The app has a python backend and web frontend, built with [Dash Plotly](https://dash.plotly.com/).
-It is packaged into a stand-alone application using [PyInstaller](https://www.pyinstaller.org).
+The app has a browser-based (HTML/CSS/js) frontend, for a familiar and efficient graphical user interface.
+The back-end server invokes python code to interact with the WSI files.
+It is packaged into a stand-alone application for easy installation and use.

-The overall app design is similar to https://github.com/pearcetm/svs-deidentifier.
+The overall app design is conceptually similar to https://github.com/pearcetm/svs-deidentifier.